iaingalloway/iaingalloway/README.md

 ### Hi there 👋

-I'm Iain Galloway.
+I'm Iain.
 I build software and make music.